graijo/java-tutorial-for-beginners/README.md

 ##### Snippet-04 Explained

 You can replace `GamingConsole game = new ChessGame()` with `GamingConsole game = new MarioGame()` and now the program runs the `MarioGame`.
 Isn't it awesome?
+**Interface contains common actions can be performed.Can have multiple implementation for same interface.Then we can easily switch between implementaion without much code modifications.Interface is like contract.Abstract has flexibility of deciding whether or not to implement method.For ex. interface 1 has method 1.Interface 2 has method 2.interface 2 extend interface1.To implement only any one of the method , then use abstract class which have the flexibility to choose to implement or not to implement methods from interfaces.However if any concreate class implementing this abstract class ,then either concrete class or abstract class should have implementation for interfaces**

 ### Step 18: Using Interfaces To Design APIs